Fact-driven Logical Reasoning for Machine Reading Comprehension: Experiments

-On the dialogue reasoning dataset MuTual, we also achieve quite a jump compared with the RoBERTa-base LM\footnote{Since there are no official results on RoBERTa-large LM, we use RoBERTa-base LM instead for consistency.}.
-This verifies our model's generalizability on other downstream task settings.
-Our model can be smoothly applied to other tasks that require reasoning to boost performance.
+(iv) On the dialogue reasoning dataset MuTual, our model achieves substantial improvements compared with the RoBERTa-base LM.\footnote{Since there are no official results on RoBERTa-large LM, we use RoBERTa-base LM instead for consistency.} Focal Reasoner is able to generalize to a different domain of datasets beyond the logical reasoning inherent in texts.
+This verifies our model's generalizability on other downstream reasoning task settings.

+(v) For the model complexity, our method basically keeps as simple as previous models like DAGN.
+Our model only has 414M parameters compared with 355M in the baseline RoBERTa, and 400M in DAGN which also employs GNN.
+This showcases effectiveness and simplicity.